Please note the parking and driving regulations in place throughout campus. If you have any questions, please contact Campus Safety at ext. 6300.

 All students and employees wishing to utilize campus parking are required to display a current parking permit.
 Regular student parking permits are $50.
 A second vehicle can be registered for $10.
 All student stickers are renewed annually.

 There are two classifications of parking: Faculty/Staff, hanging permit required; and Resident/Commuter Student, sticker permit required.
 Faculty/Staff lots will be designated as such.
 Parking permits can be purchased online using your MyCulver account.
 Once a parking permit has been purchased, students can obtain their parking permits onsite at the assistant director’s office, located at Crown Center 201.

 Temporary parking permits will be issued by Campus Safety on an as-needed basis and only for a period not to exceed seven days.
 Until the temporary permit is properly displayed in the vehicle, it will be treated as a vehicle parked without a permit and will be fined accordingly.
 Temporary permits will not be issued to unregistered vehicles.

 Flashers may be used when a student has contacted Campus Safety in an emergency only (i.e. accident or illness).

 If a ticket is issued involving policy or enforcement ambiguity, a detailed appeal stating how the vehicle was not in violation of a parking regulation should be filed within 3 days (72 hours) of the violation.
 Appeals can be completed online by accessing your MyCulver account.
 All parking appeals are heard by a student parking appeals committee that meets monthly.

 Designated parking for visitors is available at several locations.
-There is visitor parking available on the west side of Henderson Hall, the north side of Crown Center and the north side of the Johann Library.
+There is visitor parking available on the west side of Henderson Hall and the south side of Johann Library.
 Visitors should contact Campus Safety for a visitor parking pass.